udacity/pdsnd_github/README.md

 This program is using Python to understand US bikeshare data.
 The user can filter by city name and time frame.

 ### Files used
-CSV files provided by Udacity.
+CSV files provided by Udacity, part of course material.

 ### Credits
 Following resources supported and helped me to complete the project, additonal to the Udacity Course Material, Student Hub and Knowledge Database.